-If you enroll in the following Plan for the first time: An ID card will be mailed to you within several weeks from:
+If you enroll in the following Plan for the first time: An ID card will be mailed to you within several weeks from: An HMO Your HMO ChoicePlan 100 or 500, High Deductible Health Plan (Basic and Premier), Hawaii Health Plan Medical: Your Plan Prescription drug coverage: Express Scripts Oxford Health Plans PPO Oxford CIGNA Dental HMO or Delta Dental CIGNA or Delta Dental Davis Vision Davis Vision

-An HMO/EPO The HMO/EPO

-ChoicePlan 100 or 500, High Deductible Health Plan (Basic and Premier), the Hawaii Health Plan, or the Out-of-Area Health Plan Medical: Your Plan Prescription drug coverage: Express Scripts

-CIGNA Dental Care, Delta Dental Your Plan

-Davis Vision Davis Vision

-For Delta Dental and Davis Vision: If you enroll in these plans you will receive a card for reference only.
+For Delta Dental and Davis Vision enrollees: You will receive a card for reference only.
 You do not need to present your card to obtain services.